 How to Keep a Fahaka Puffer

-Although many species of freshwater puffers can fit perfectly fine in a 30 gallon tank, the Fahaka puffer (Tetraodon lineatus) isn't one of them.
-In fact, you'll need a tank at least 4X that size if you plan on keeping your Fahaka until adulthood - which, by the way, is something you should plan for, since most pet stores, zoos and other hobbyists can't accommodate such a large fish.
+Although many species of freshwater puffers can fit perfectly fine in a 30-gallon tank, the fahaka puffer isn't one of them.
+In fact, you'll need a tank at least four times that size if you plan on keeping your fahaka until adulthood, which, by the way, is something you should plan for since most pet stores, zoos ,and other hobbyists can't accommodate such a large fish.

-An adult Fahaka puffer has the potential to reach 18 inches in length—that's larger than most home aquariums are to begin with!
-At the very least, you will need to have a 120 gallon tank ready for your puffer.
-When you are choosing a tank, make sure you pick out the wide 120 gallon - a 150 gallon show tank is too narrow for an adult Fahaka to turn around in.
+An adult specimen has the potential to reach 18 inches in length—that's larger than most home aquariums are to begin with!
+At the very least, you will need to have a 120-gallon tank ready for your puffer.
+When you are choosing a tank, make sure you pick out the wide 120-gallon; a 150-gallon show tank is too narrow for an adult fahaka to turn around in.

-Every puffer has it's own personality, but in general, no - you shouldn't keep your Fahaka puffer with any other fish or puffers.
+Every puffer has its own personality.
+In general, you shouldn't keep your fahaka puffer with any other fish or puffers.
 They just get too big, and even one bite from your puffer could mortally wound another fish.